How to Export a Dog From Australia

 Australia’s Export Rules for Dogs

-There is a two-step process mandated by the Department of Agriculture, Water and the Environment for exporting your pet dog or cat from Australia: completing a Notice of Intention to Export, then scheduling an appointment where an export permit and health certificate is issued, shortly before departure.
+There is a two-step process mandated by the Department of Agriculture, Fisheries and Forestry for exporting your pet dog or cat from Australia: completing a Notice of Intention to Export, then scheduling an appointment where an export permit and health certificate is issued, shortly before departure.

 Lodging a Notice of Intention to Export